 James (English) and Ron (South African) managed to watch a number of rugby matches at the Rugby World Cup in Japan, just rewards for their epic ride.
 Unfortunately for one of them, it was South Africa who beat England in the final to claim the Webb-Ellis Trophy in November 2019 and they were both in attendance at the final.

-The South China Morning Post (SCMP) this week published an interview in which they said: “Everything in Between, shows the countless acts of kindness the pair experienced day in, day out, and the riders hope it will shed light on the good nature of people, no matter their culture or country.”
+The South China Morning Post (SCMP) published an interview in which they said: “Everything in Between, shows the countless acts of kindness the pair experienced day in, day out, and the riders hope it will shed light on the good nature of people, no matter their culture or country.”

 James Owens told the SCMP “In some ways, the experiences were similar to what I’ve had before, it was just amplified across the trip.
 It just confirmed what deep down I already know – people are awesome.
 When you need it, people take you in, give you water.”